 - Apply for financial aid (undergraduate, graduate)

-- Apply for scholarships (undergraduate, graduate)
+- Apply for scholarships and fellowships (undergraduate, graduate)

 If you have questions about the costs for any education abroad program or regarding financial aid or scholarships, please contact our office at email@example.com or 612-625-9361.